microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/_index.md

 ## Windows Login & Post Deployment

-There are two options available to connect to _ArcBox-Client_ VM, depending on the parameters you supplied during deployment.
+There are two options available to connect to _JS-Client_ VM, depending on the parameters you supplied during deployment.

-- [RDP](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/#connecting-directly-with-rdp) - available after configuring access to port 3389 on the _ArcBox-NSG_, or by enabling [Just-in-Time access (JIT)](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/#connect-using-just-in-time-access-jit).
+- [RDP](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/#connecting-directly-with-rdp) - available after configuring access to port 3389 on the _JS-NSG_, or by enabling [Just-in-Time access (JIT)](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/#connect-using-just-in-time-access-jit).
 - [Azure Bastion](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/#connect-using-azure-bastion) - available if ```true``` was the value of your _`deployBastion`_ parameter during deployment.

 ### Connecting directly with RDP

 By design, port 3389 is not allowed to access from the public internet.
 You must create an NSG rule to allow inbound 3389.

-- Open the __ArcBox-NSG_ resource in Azure portal, go to Inbound security rules, and click "Add" to add your client IP to allow RDP access to the VM.
+- Open the __JS-NSG_ resource in Azure portal, go to Inbound security rules, and click "Add" to add your client IP to allow RDP access to the VM.

   ![Screenshot showing Arc-App-Client NSG with blocked RDP](./default-nsg-rules.png)